ustasb/pandata/README.md

-#Pandata (WIP)
+# Pandata

-A tool for downloading Pandora data.
-This includes:
+Pandata is a Ruby library for downloading a user's Pandora data.
+This data includes:

-- Playing Station
+- Playing Station *
-- Recent Activity
+- Recent Activity *
-- Stations
+- Stations *
-- Bookmarks (tracks, artists)
+- Bookmarks (tracks, artists) *
 - Likes (tracks, artists, albums, stations)
 - Followers
 - Following

+Where possible, Pandora [feeds][1] are used (indicated by the * above).

-## Usage
+## Installing

 Pandata is a Ruby gem.
 To install, execute:

     gem install pandata

-This will install a command-line tool called 'pandata'.
+This also installs a command-line tool called 'pandata'.

+## Usage

+Pandata can be used as a library or command-line too

+But first, what's a **webname**?
+It's what Pandora uses internally to identify a user and remains constant even if the user ties a new email to their Pandora account.
+To find yours, go to 'My Profile' and you'll see your webname in the URL:

+pandora.com/profile/**webname**

+### As a Library

+### As a Command-Line Tool

 **Syntax:**